 Just bring a sense of joie de vivre and let the good times roll!

-Crescent City Classic – April 8, 2023
+Crescent City Classic – Saturday, April 4, 2026

-You can run, walk, dance, or push a stroller down all or part of its scenic route, which loops from the Superdome, through the Quarter and up Esplanade Avenue before ending in a party in City Park.
-Or you can sit on the sidelines, cheer on the participants and ask yourself how it’s possible for so many people to run while drinking and wearing a full bunny costume.
+You can run, walk, dance, or push a stroller down all or part of its scenic route, which loops from the Superdome, through the Quarter, and up Esplanade Avenue before ending in a party in City Park.
+Or you can sit on the sidelines, cheer on the participants, and ask yourself how it’s possible for so many people to run while drinking and wearing a full bunny costume.
 Either way, traditionally held the day before Easter Sunday, the Crescent City Classic is a spectacle not to be missed.

-Easter Sunday Parades – April 9, 2023
+Easter Sunday Parades – Sunday, April 5, 2026

-Easter is a time for celebration, chocolate bunnies and church services, but in New Orleans, it’s decidedly over the top.
-Wear your finest pastels, florals, seersucker, and hats (the bigger the better) and you’ll fit right in at the city’s three Easter parades.
+Easter is a time for celebration, chocolate bunnies, and church services, but in New Orleans, it’s decidedly over the top.
+Wear your finest pastels, florals, seersucker, and hats (the bigger the better), and you’ll fit right in at the city’s three Easter parades.

-French Quarter Festival – April 13-16, 2023
+French Quarter Festival – Thursday-Sunday, April 16-19, 2026

-It’s the largest free music festival in the South, when more than 1,700 musicians take over 23 stages scattered throughout the Vieux Carre and commence to rock out.
-There’s a preponderance of jazz, zydeco, New Orleans funk, brass bands… Pretty much every form of music native to Louisiana and the Delta gets a chance to shine in front of more than 760,000 attendees.
+Pretty much every form of music native to Louisiana and the Delta gets a chance to shine in front of thousands of attendees.
 Wear sunscreen and comfortable shoes, because you’ll be doing a lot of walking from stage to stage (not to mention dancing).

-Crawfest – April 22, 2023
+Crawfest – Sunday, April 18, 2026

 You probably guessed it right: It’s a festival that revolves around crawfish, but it also comes with music and other kinds of food.
 It’s an annual festival held on Tulane’s Uptown campus.

-New Orleans Jazz & Heritage Festival – April 28-May 7, 2023
+New Orleans Jazz & Heritage Festival – Thursday-Sunday, April 23 – May 3, 2026

 If you’re coming to New Orleans during the last weekend in April, you probably already know about the granddaddy of all music festivals, Jazz Fest.
 From contemporary arena-filling rock stars and rap gods to pop princesses and living legends, the festival covers every musical base as it takes over the Fair Grounds Race Course (1751 Gentilly Blvd.).
 This year’s lineup is stellar, as it is every year.

-And of course, there’s a hearty assortment of Louisiana acts at the stages.
+And of course, there’s a hearty assortment of Louisiana acts on the stages.
 Don’t leave without feasting on food as well as music — crawfish bread, po-boys, muffulettas, boiled seafood, red beans and rice, and more are all for sale.
-Pro tip: Tent a bike to cruise right up to the gates — it’s an easy 3.4-mile ride — and wear rubber boots and a poncho if it rains.
+Pro tip: Rent a bike to cruise right up to the gates — it’s an easy 3.4-mile ride — and wear rubber boots and a poncho if it rains.
 (You’ll thank us when the dirt race tracks turn to knee-deep mud.)

 Wednesday at the Square – every Wednesday in April